 Azərbaycan Respublikası Ədliyyə Nazirliyi

-The Ministry of Justice carries out the execution of sentences of imprisonment for a fixed term and life imprisonment and the reformation of convicts, and organizes the activities of penitentiary institutions.
-This activity is carried out by the Penitentiary Service, which is an independent structural unit with the main administrative authorization of the Ministry.
+The Ministry of Justice carries out the execution of fixed-term and life imprisonment sentences and the correction of sentenced persons.
+This activity is carried out by the Penitentiary Service, an independent structural unit of the Ministry (Department General Status).

-The activity directions of the Ministry in the penitentiary field are as follows:
+The Ministry's areas of activity in the penitentiary sector are as follows:

-• protection of penitentiary institutions and pre-trial detention centers;
+• ensuring the security of penitentiary establishments and pre-trial detention facilities;

 Frequently Asked Questions